ispc/ispc/examples/xpu/README.txt

-It executes the program for the given number of iterations, rendering an (xres x yres) image each time and measuring the computation time with serial and ispc implementations on CPU and GEN.
+It executes the program for the given number of iterations, rendering an (xres x yres) image each time and measuring the computation time with serial and ispc implementations on CPU and Xe.

 Mandelbrot